dukedrake/webHighlighter/README.md

 Firefox extension to highlight and share links to arbitrary elements on a webpage.

 All elements in a DOM-tree of a HTML document are individually addressable - probably best known from addressing CSS elements (cf. CSS specificity).
 So ... the thought of enhancing the URL-scheme (the fragment-part to be exact) to accomodate a path compatible with `document.querySelector()` was not too far fetched after all.

 Ever wanted to link a specific paragraph/image/link/table cell/list item/etc. of a long webpage to a friend/colleague/...webpage?
 Now you can \o/

+## Usage
-Click hte new extension icon (blue icon, black border) to turn on the extension for the current tab.
+Click the new extension icon (blue icon, black border) to turn on the extension for the current tab.
 The icon now gets a white boarder to indicate it is active.
 You now can highlight any element on a webpage by clicking on it.
 After the click
 * a dashed blue border will appear around the element
 * a new block near the top right corner of the webpage will appear containing
 * a link labeled "Highlight Link"